slewiskelly/ock/README.md

 #Owner: string
 ```

 This schema can be changed according to specific needs.
+See the
+[schema reference](./docs/references/schema.md) for information on how to define
+a schema.

 > [!NOTE]
 > The `#Metadata` definition is (___always___) used to validate files against.